 Stellar fuel economy; standard safety tech; appealing price for a hybrid; hatchback convenience

-Firm ride by Prius standards; really slow acceleration; sub-par interior materials
+Firm ride by Prius standards; really slow acceleration; noisy; subpar interior materials

-The Prius c Three is definitely the best deal.
-For under $23,000 with shipping, you get keyless access with push-button starting, a navigation system and Toyota's Entune infotainment system.
-Like every Prius c, you also get standard accident avoidance tech that is rarely included at this price point.
-Find a Toyota Prius c for sale
+The Prius c LE is definitely the best deal.
+For less than $23,000, you get keyless access with push-button starting, a navigation system and Toyota's Entune infotainment system.
+Like every Prius c, you also get standard accident-avoidance tech that is rarely included at this price point.

-The 2017 Toyota Prius c subcompact hatchback comes in four trim levels: One, Two, Three and Four.
+The 2019 Toyota Prius c subcompact hatchback comes in two trim levels: L and LE.